WetHat/rss-tracker/test-vault/RSS/reference/Bluesky/7 New Buffer Features to Explore in 2024 (+ a Sneak Peek at What's to Come).md

 >
 > ![image|1316x632](https://ic-cdn.flipboard.com/buffer.com/7295abec9d6cdb75b6d8e351974c1b331cafe126/_xlarge.png)

 🔗Read article [online](https://buffer.com/resources/buffer-product-update-may-2024/).
-For other items in this feed see [[../Bluesky]].
+For other items in this feed see [[../Bluesky|Bluesky]].
+Bluesky
 - [ ] [[7 New Buffer Features to Explore in 2024 (+ a Sneak Peek at What's to Come)]]
 - - -